EasyTechp5/AfolabiData-Analytics/README.md

 ## Introduction
-This is a power BI project on **student academic performance**. 🤓 The project is to analyse and derive insight to answer crucial question and help student make data driven decisions
+This is a power BI project on **student academic performance**. 🤓 The project is to analyze and derive insight to answer crucial questions and help students make data driven decisions

-**_Disclaimer_**: _All dataset and report do not represent any institution but just a dummy dataset to demonstrate the capabilities of Power BI_
+**_Disclaimer_**: _All datasets and report do not represent any institution but just a dummy dataset to demonstrate the capabilities of Power BI_

 ## Problem Statement
- 1. Which gender perfoms best
+ 1. Which gender performs best
-  2. Which course has highest number of students
+  2. Which course has the highest number of students

-  ## Skills/concept demonstrated
+  ## Skills/concepts demonstrated

   The following Power BI were incorporated: